omar-hanafy/flutter_watcher/README.md

 - **putIfAbsent**: Add a key-value pair if the key is not already in the map.

 - **remove**: Remove a key-value pair.

+- and all `Map` built-in functions are supported

   ```dart
   mapWatcher.putIfAbsent(key, () => value); // Adds key-value pair if absent